 How to Make FastPass+ Reservations

 FastPass+ is not only the future of trip planning at Walt Disney World, it is the present.
-For those of you who have grown familiar with FASTPASS since its introduction in 1999, FastPass+ is a similar system although using more current technology.
+For those of you who have grown familiar with FASTPASS since its introduction in 1999, FastPass+ is a similar system, but using more current technology.
 In short, what FastPass+ does is allow you to make a reservation for a ride or show at Disney World from a computer, smart phone, or in-park kiosk.
 If you would like a more in-depth description, please read our full description of FastPass+.
 So, how does all of this work?

 When Can I Make FastPass+ Reservations?

 The answer is…it depends.
 Disney can’t just make it easy, can they?
 There are a few different options depending on where you are staying and what type of ticket you have.
-If you have not purchased park tickets you will not be able to make FastPass+ reservations.
+If you have not purchased Disney theme park tickets you will not be able to make FastPass+ reservations.

 If you are…

-- Staying at a Disney World resort: You can make your FastPass+ reservations 60 days in advance in addition to a 10 day grace period.
+- Staying at a Disney World resort: You can make your FastPass+ reservations 60 days in advance, plus a 10 day grace period.
 For instance, if your check in day is December 1, you may make FastPass+ reservations for your first day on October 2 (60 days prior to December 1).
 The 10 day grace period means that on October 2 you may also make reservations for all days up to December 10, even though they are more than 60 days away.

 - An Annual Pass holder: You will be able to make your FastPass+ reservations 30 days in advance.
 Annual Pass holders may make up to seven days worth of FP+ selections in any 30 day period.
 However, if Annual Passholders are staying at a Disney resort hotel, the resort guest rules apply.